 to store medicines.

-If your doctor tells you to stop taking this medicine or the expiry date has passed,
+If your doctor tells you to stop taking Novatin, or the capsule has passed its expiry

-What Novatin capsules look like
+What Novatin looks like

 10 mg capsule: Hard gelatin capsule containing a yellow powder with a white to off-white